-Chancellor's Vision for Success Goals Goal #1 6 Goal #2 Goal #3 Increase by 20% the number of CCC Students Annually who acquire associates degrees, credentials, certificates, or specific skills sets that prepare them for an in-demand job. s Increase by 35 percent the number of CCC students system-wide transferring annually to a CSU or UC, necessary to meet the state's needs for works with baccalaureate degrees.
+Chancellor's Vision for Success Goals Goal #1 Goal #2 Goal #3 Increase by 20% the number of CCC Students Annually who acquire associates degrees, credentials, certificates, or specific skills sets that prepare them for an in-demand job.
+Increase by 35 percent the number of CCC students system-wide transferring annually to a CSU or UC, necessary to meet the state's needs for works with baccalaureate degrees.
 Decrease the average number of units accumulated by CCC students earning associates degrees from approximately 87-79 total units- the average among the top 5th colleges showing the strongest performance on this measure.
-Palomar College St rategio c Plan 2019 Year 3 - Alignment with Chancellor's V /isio n for Success Goals Objective 1.2 : Encourage and promote innovative instructional and student support practices and strategies focused on strengthening teaching and learning. i s Objective 1.2 : Encourage and promote innovative instructional and student support practices and strategies focused on strengthening teaching and learning.
+Palomar College St trate gic Plan 2019 Year 3 - Alignment with Chancellor's \ /isio n for Success Goals Objective 1.2 : Encourage and promote innovative instructional and student support practices and strategies focused on strengthening teaching and learning.
+Objective 1.2 : Encourage and promote innovative instructional and student support practices and strategies focused on strengthening teaching and learning.
 Objective 2.2: Establish clear educational pathways with integrated student support services per SEM and Guided Pathways plans.
-Objective 2.2: Establish clear educational pathways with integrated student support services per SEM and Guided Pathways plans. e Dbjective 2.2: Establish clear educational pathways with integrated student support services per SEM and Guided Pathways plans.
+Objective 2.2: Establish clear educational pathways with integrated student support services per SEM and Guided Pathways plans.
+Objective 2.2: Establish clear educational pathways with integrated student support services per SEM and Guided Pathways plans.
 Objective 2.4: Implement user-friendly technology tools (e.g., Starfish, Early Alert, and a Customer Relations Management system) that allow students to easily enroll, persist, and complete their studies.
-Objective 2.3 : Develop curriculum and processes to ensure compliance with Assembly Bill 705 which requires colleges to: 1) utilize high school performance data for placement 2) facilitate student completion of transfer-level English and Math coursework within one year of entry, and 3) assist students enrolled in ESL in entering and completed degree and transfer English requirements within 3 years.
-F A C F F f f l V S S C Objective 2.3 : Develop curriculum and processes to ensure compliance with Assembly Bill 705 which requires colleges to: 1) utilize high school performance data for placement 2) facilitate student completion of transfer- level English and Math coursework within one year of entry, and 3) assist students enrolled in ESL in entering and completed degree and transfer English requirements within 3 years.
+Objective 2.3: Develop curriculum and processes to ensure compliance with Assembly Bill 705 which requires colleges to: 1) utilize high school performance data for placement 2) facilitate student completion of transfer-level English and Math coursework within one year of entry, and 3) assist students enrolled in ESL in entering and completed degree and transfer English requirements within 3 years.
+Objective 2.3 : Develop curriculum and processes to ensure compliance with Assembly Bill 705 which requires colleges to: 1) utilize high school performance data for placement 2) facilitate student completion of transfer- level English and Math coursework within one year of entry, and 3) assist students enrolled in ESL in entering and completed degree and transfer English requirements within 3 years.
 Objective 4.3: Develop and implement a comprehensive Professional Development Plan for all staff.
-Objective 2.4: Implement user-friendly technology tools (e.g., Starfish, Early Alert, and a Customer Relations Management system) that allow students to easily enroll, persist, and complete their studies. t A N s Objective 2.4: Implement user-friendly technology tools (e.g., Starfish, Early Alert, and a Customer Relations Management system) that allow students to easily enroll, persist, and complete their studies.
-Objective 5.3 : Strengthen existing relationships (such as STEM scholars and concurrent enrollment) and establish new relationships with local high schools and universities through partnerships and programs that facilitate access and seamless transfer.
+Objective 2.4: Implement user-friendly technology tools (e.g., Starfish, Early Alert, and a Customer Relations Management system) that allow students to easily enroll, persist, and complete their studies.
+Objective 2.4: Implement user-friendly technology tools (e.g., Starfish, Early Alert, and a Customer Relations Management system) that allow students to easily enroll, persist, and complete their studies.
+Objective 5.3: Strengthen existing relationships (such as STEM scholars and concurrent enrollment) and establish new relationships with local high schools and universities through partnerships and programs that facilitate access and seamless transfer.